Last updated on June 2, 2021.

 - Diabetes: can cause other risk factors of strokes, e.g. raised blood pressure.
 Diabetes also damages blood vessels.

-- Heart and blood vessel diseases: e.g. atrial fibrillation, tumor, aneurysm.
+- Cardiovascular diseases: e.g. atrial fibrillation, tumor, aneurysm.

 - High blood lipid level: it promotes the buildup of plaque on the inside of the artery walls, which can restrict blood flow.